Lookup is a property that uses a Google Spreadsheet as data source. This means that you can define unlimited values for your property.

 Another great feature included in this property is the possibility to create hierarchical values (one level per column from the Google Spreadsheet).

-You can create lookup properties in several folders and use the same Google Spreadsheet to get the values.
+You can create lookup properties in several Google Drive folders and/or Google Team Drives using the same Google Spreadsheet to get the values.
 (Properties will be different)

-In this video you can find a brief example about how to use and configure a Lookup property.
+In the following video you can find a brief example about how to use and configure a Lookup property.

 The following paragraph contains a more detailed explanation about how to configure a lookup property.